connorjnel/ztm-python-dev/09-python-modules/python-modules.md

 - Break code into multiple files, easier for debugging, scaling up.
 - Modules are bascially just different .py files
 - Can import entire file into other file or specific functions only using `from`
-- Can use aliases for modules using `as`
+- Can use aliases for modules using `as`, good for avoiding name collision

 ## Tips